-At the core of this are our values of empathy, community, sustainability, transparency, iteration, ambition, and accountability.
+At the core of this are our values of “believe in better,” “progress over perfection,” “together we thrive,” and “kindness is key.”
 Values are important because they inform the actions we’ll take to achieve our mission and vision.

 The road ahead is long and the future is unknown, but there are several key elements of our strategy that we’ll follow, even if our specific tactics and features change.

-Our next milestone: DataOps Operating System Product-Market Fit
+Our Next Milestone: DataOps Platform Infrastructure Product-Market Fit

-Our mission is to enable everyone to realize the full potential of their data and our vision is to be the foundation of every team’s ideal data stack.
-To this end, we are building a modular open source DataOps operating system (OS) that will bring the advantages of DevOps and other software development best practices to the entire data lifecycle.
-The next milestone on the journey to realizing this vision is finding product-market fit (PMF) with this DataOps OS vision.
+Our mission is to enable everyone to realize the full potential of their data and our vision is to be the infrastructure for every team’s ideal data stack.
+To this end, we are building a modular, open source DataOps platform infrastructure that will bring the advantages of DevOps and other software development best practices to the entire data lifecycle.
+The next milestone on the journey to realizing this vision is finding product-market fit (PMF) with this DataOps platform infrastructure vision.
 PMF means getting Meltano to the point where it is effectively solving an urgent problem and is generating deep value that users would be willing to pay for.

 Based on our usage data, the feedback we’ve been getting from our users, and their requests for us to start offering a SaaS edition of Meltano, we have good PMF within data integration, but our ambition extends to the entire data lifecycle.
-Finding PMF for our DataOps OS is necessary for us to earn the right to keep working towards our vision and continue growing as an organization to get there faster.
-Once we’re starting to see clear signs that users are excited about what we’re doing and seeing real value from our DataOps solution as it develops, we’ll be able to double down on our vision and get the resources to keep improving it and bring it to as many people as possible.
+Finding PMF for our DataOps infrastructure platform is necessary for us to earn the right to keep working toward our vision and continue growing as an organization to get there faster.
+Once we’re starting to see clear signs that users are excited about what we’re doing and seeing real value from our DataOps platform infrastructure as it develops, we’ll be able to double down on our vision and get the resources to keep improving it and bring it to as many people as possible.